Originally posted October 2, 2011.

 Have you heard about Torty Craig?
 He is the pet tortoise of Cardinals player Allen Craig.
 Torty has a Twitter account that has kind of exploded in recent days.
 We have a thing about turtles in our family, so we're lovin' Torty.

 Bracken decided that he needed a Torty shirt, so he designed this one and ordered it from Cafe Press.
 You can order one there, too.
 BTW, Bracken doesn't make a penny from this--it's all for fun and Torty/Cardinal love.
 Here's the link.

 Okay.
 On to the recipe.
 It's easy, fun, and YUMMY!

 Step 1.
 Assemble the ingredients: popcorn (I used oil- and salt-free air-popped); white chips for melting (vanilla or white chocolate); honey roasted peanuts, Hot Tamales chewy cinnamon candies; Red Hot candies; coarse sea salt; red & white decorating sprinkles; vegetable oil

 If you're looking for Red Hots, try the candy aisle of your grocery or drug store.
 They also can be found in the baking/decorating aisle of most grocery stores.

 Step 2.
-Spread 8 cups of popped corn on a large baking sheet (mine is 13x18).
+Spread 8 cups of popped corn on a large baking sheet.
 It's easy to pop your popcorn in the microwave.
 Here's how:

 Step 3.
 Sprinkle the popcorn with approx. half of the Hot Tamales, Red Hots, and peanuts.